abhayagiri/what-is-buddhism/main.md

 speaking or even thinking, they will be experienced as either pleasant, unpleasant or neutral.
 If one's intention is tainted by anger, selfish desire, a wish to harm or general confusion, this creates the causes to experience pain, unhappiness and misfortune in the future.
-This 'bad kamma' is unbeneficial both for oneself and others.
+This "bad kamma" is unbeneficial both for oneself and others.
 Similarly, if one's actions, speech and thoughts originate from motivations such as generosity, unconditional love or clear understanding, this creates the causes to experience pleasure, happiness and good fortune in the future.
-This 'good kamma' leads to the well-being of both oneself and others.
+This "good kamma" leads to the well-being of both oneself and others.

 Most, although not all, of what one experiences is the result of one's previous kamma, and how one responds to the present experience will generate new kamma.
 In this dynamic interplay between experiencing results from the past and responding in the present, we literally create our own future, moment by moment.
-Kamma is not fate, and the present moment is where there is the possibility of freedom.
+Kamma is not fate and the present moment is where there is the possibility of freedom.
 This is where one has the opportunity to free oneself from the unbeneficial patterns of behavior based on one's past conditioning.
 This opportunity for freedom, however, is only possible if we are mindful and